 This tip I got from the locals, so it’s an information that almost no visitors know about.

-Praça das Nações is an ideal place to watch the sunset in Curitiba, and being in a high region without buildings, offers an incredible view of the city.
-In addition, the square has a small parking lot and a children’s playground.
+Praça das Nações is an ideal place to watch the sunset in Curitiba, and being in a high region without buildings, it offers an incredible view of the city.
+Furthermore, the square has a small parking lot and a children’s playground.